LLMs can Perform Multi-Dimensional Analytic Writing Assessments: A Case Study of L2 Graduate-Level Academic English Writing: Related Work

 \paragraph{Automated Writing Evaluation (AWE)} We use AWE to include both automated essay scoring (AES)\footnote{AES is sometimes conflated with AWE in the literature \citep{Hockly2019}.
 We distinguish them.} and feedback comment generation \citep{Shermis2013-ja}.
 AWE systems have existed since the 1960s \citep{page1966imminence} and have evolved over time with a predominant focus on AES \citep{Ke2019, Hussein2019, Zhang2020, Uto2021, Lagakis2021}.
 Modern AWE systems use deep neural networks for scoring \citep{taghipour-ng-2016-neural, alikaniotis-etal-2016-automatic, dong-etal-2017-attention, rodriguez2019languagemodelsautomatedessay, yang-etal-2020-enhancing, xie-etal-2022-automated} and feedback comment generation \citep{nagata-2019-toward, han-etal-2019-level, babakov-etal-2023-error}.
 The latter task typically focuses on sentence-level grammatical error identification and correction \citep{behzad-etal-2024-leaf}.
 Existing non-LLM AWE systems mainly provide holistic assessment, with some specialized systems offering uni-dimensional analytic assessment based on a specific dimension of writing quality \citep{Ke2019, jong2023reviewfeedbackautomatedessay, banno-etal-2024-gpt}.

 \paragraph{LLMs used for AWE} Unlike prior AWE systems, LLMs can be prompted in natural language to jointly score and comment on a given essay.
 A growing body of research has explored the use of LLMs for assessing L2 writing.
 For AES, LLMs have been examined for holistic scoring \citep{MIZUMOTO2023100050, yancey-etal-2023-rating, Wang2024}, discourse coherence scoring \citep{naismith-etal-2023-automated}, and multi-dimensional analytic scoring \citep{Yavuz2024, banno-etal-2024-gpt}.
-For feedback comment generation, LLMs have been studied for generating corrective feedback \citep{MIZUMOTO2024100116, song-etal-2024-gee}, holistic feedback \citep{behzad-etal-2024-assessing, behzad-etal-2024-leaf}, and multi-dimensional analytic feedback \citep{Guo2024-eg, behzad-etal-2024-assessing, han-etal-2024-llm}. \citet{stahl-etal-2024-exploring} is the only study we know of which explores LLMs jointly performing scoring and feedback comment generation, but holistically.
-Moreover, their corpus contains short essays by native speakers and has no human reference comments.
+For feedback comment generation, LLMs have been studied for generating corrective comments \citep{MIZUMOTO2024100116, song-etal-2024-gee}, holistic comments \citep{behzad-etal-2024-assessing, behzad-etal-2024-leaf}, and multi-dimensional analytic comments \citep{Guo2024-eg, behzad-etal-2024-assessing, han-etal-2024-llm}. \citet{stahl-etal-2024-exploring} is the only study we know of which explores LLMs jointly performing scoring and feedback comment generation, but holistically.
+Moreover, the ASAP\footnote{\url{https://www.kaggle.com/competitions/asap-aes}} corpus they use contains short essays by native speakers from Grade 7 to Grade 10 and has no human reference comments.

 \paragraph{Related Corpora} Major L2 writing corpora include TOEFL11 \citep{TOEFL11}, which contains scored essays from TOEFL tests, and CLC-FCE \citep{yannakoudakis-etal-2011-new}, which includes error-annotated short texts in response to exam prompts.
 Other notable corpora are derived from online language learning platforms, such as EFCAMDAT \citep{vanRooy_2015}, Write \& Improve \citep{Helen2018}, and LEAF \citep{behzad-etal-2024-leaf}, focusing on scoring, grammatical error correction, and personalized feedback, respectively.
 We are not aware of any publicly available corpora annotated with multi-dimensional analytic scores and comments jointly.